This solution relates to the following stacktrace:

 You will be prompted for a password, use 'changeit'

-and response "yes" on whether to trust this key.
+and respond "yes" on whether to trust this key.

 Dump the contents again to verify it contains your new certificate.
 Restart the JVM and check that it can now access the HTTPS URL.
 Also remove the java_cacerts.txt dump file.